sonic-net/SONiC/doc/LoM/LocalMitigation.md

 ````

 ### Procs.conf
-A plugin Magr proc provides a shared process space and interfaces the plugins to the engine.
+A plugin Mgr proc provides a shared process space and interfaces the plugins to the engine.
 This configuration provides the grouping of plugins under one or more shared process space.
 Each space is identified by a unique proc ID.
 A plugin Mgr proc instance is created per proc-id.
 The plugin mgr is provided with its proc ID, to enable the instance loads its set of plugins.

 Each plugin instance is identified with name, ID & optionally path..

 The build process builds pluginMgr with all the plugins integrated as one binary.
 This helps save binary size as all common base elemants used by every Go program gets shared.
-Hence the initial build time generated static config will have empty string for path.
+Hence the initial build generated config will have empty string for path.
 When path is empty, the pluginMgr expects a statically linked copy.
 In future, when a plugin is updated, it gets copied to a path accessible by pluginMgr and this path is saved in config.
 Here the Plugin Manager loads from given path.

 ```
 {